eddiebrett/eddiebrettmate/readme.md

 Eventually i'll add an online shop to the site aswell as various blogs/ new release information and touring information.

 My design reference point were lifestyle fashions brands such as; adidas and supreme.
-I also looked at poet, musicians and rappers such as Rizzle Kickz, Tyler the creator/ odd future, George Ezra, Mac Demarco and Al the Native.
+I also looked at poet, musicians and rappers such as George the poet, Rizzle Kickz, Tyler the creator/ odd future, George Ezra, Mac Demarco and Al the Native.

 Ive used bootstrap, HTML5, CSS and google fonts within this project.

+I have tested out of different devices with different size requirements.